6/18/2026

 Students first must grasp that spoken words are made of sounds that can be represented in written words by letters.

-According to Orton-Gillingham, students have mastered orthographic mapping when they can read a word automatically without putting effort into decoding it.
-The more words they can store, or map, the easier the task of reading becomes for them.
+According to Orton-Gillingham, students have mastered orthographic mapping when they can read a word automatically without effortful decoding.
+The more words they can store or map, the easier reading becomes for them.

 Translating printed symbols on a page into spoken equivalents is known as decoding.
 The underpinning components of decoding are phonology, orthography, and morphology.
 As an example, when students segment the sounds of the letters P, I, and N and blend them to make the word pin, they’re decoding.
 The ultimate goal of decoding is for students to read with automaticity.
 As students become fluent readers, decoding instruction only becomes necessary for struggling students.